 #2 Geico Import Car Insurance Through American Modern

 Geico car insurance for imported vehicles through American Modern is another great choice for import car enthusiasts.
-Geico has an A++ financial strength rating from AM Best and an A+ rating from the BBB.
-These top ratings from experts bode well for Geico's reliability.
+Geico has an A++ financial strength rating from AM Best and an A+ rating from the Better Business Bureau.
+These top ratings from experts reflect well on Geico’s reliability.

 To qualify for import car insurance from Geico, your vehicle must meet the following qualifications:

 - A new exotic car (Aston Martin, Lotus, Alfa Romeo, etc.)

 - A new replica car

 - A classic military vehicle, hearse, or firetruck etc.

 In addition to the vehicle requirements listed above, each vehicle insured by Geico must also only be used to travel to exhibitions, club activities, and occasional pleasure and leisure drives.
 Vehicles must be stored in an enclosed garage to qualify for coverage.

 American Modern offers an unlimited mileage plan and a high spare parts coverage amount of $2,000.
 The company knows that agreed value coverage can be expensive, so it allows drivers to choose deductibles of up to $10,000.
 Choosing a higher deductible can help you save money on monthly rates for an import auto insurance policy.